-Prerequisite: CAOT 1

-Mastery of the keyboard and basic operations of typing are developed.
+Prerequisite: CAOT 1 Lecture: 2 hours; Lab: 3 hours Mastery of the keyboard and basic operations of typing are developed.
 Emphasis is placed on formatting and producing letters and tables using Microsoft Word.
 Through the practice of drills and exercises, this course provides students with improving keyboarding techniques, such as proofreading, speed and accuracy.
 Students develop basic keyboarding speeds from 40 words-per-minute to 50 words-per-minutes with no more than one error-per-minute.
 Students are introduced to the basic functions of the current versions of Microsoft Word, as well as creating the following types of business documents: e-mail/memos, letters, reports, tables and updating web pages as end users.